-- Weekly shop is a recurring, planned shop to buy groceries and household items.
-We believe that weekly grocery shopping represents the largest portion of the market and has historically been the most common consumer use case, balancing the optimal mix of selection, quality, value, and convenience.
-We started by solving for the weekly shop and have expanded to serve broader needs for our retail partners and their customers. - Bulk stock-up is a less frequent shop for groceries and household items in large quantities.
-This use case has become increasingly popular as we have added retailers like that specifically cater to such orders. - Convenience is a frequent top-up shop to replenish items. - Special occasion is a planned shop for a known event, like a holiday or a gift, often requiring special items on a tight schedule.
+- Bulk stock-up is a less frequent shop for groceries and household items in large quantities.
+This use case has become increasingly popular as we have added retailers like Costco that specifically cater to such orders. - Convenience is a frequent top-up shop to replenish items. - Special occasion is a planned shop for a known event, like a holiday or a gift, often requiring special items on a tight schedule.